Luxoft/cordentity/cordapp/README.md

     indyuser.did=V4SGRU86Z58d6TV7PBUe6f
     indyuser.seed=000000000000000000000000Trustee1

-#### Terminology
+#### Indy Terminology

 - DID - a.k.a.
 Decentralized Identity - a mean for trustable interactions with the subject (e.i.
 Bob)
 - Attribute - a small piece of information (e.i.
 Bob's age)

 - Schema - a digital description of Attributes an entity can provide (e.i.
-Bob can provide his name and age)
+Bob can provide his name and age).
+For more please see [Indy documentation](https://github.com/hyperledger/indy-sdk/blob/master/doc/how-tos/save-schema-and-cred-def/java/README.md#step-3).

 - Credential - a statement about an Attribute that you can prove to 3rd party (e.i.
 Bob's age is more than 18)

 - Credential Definition - a signed template for a Credential (e.i.
-Bob is ready to issue Credentials about his age)
+Bob is ready to issue Credentials about his age).
+For more please see [Indy documentation](https://github.com/hyperledger/indy-sdk/blob/master/doc/how-tos/save-schema-and-cred-def/java/README.md#step-4).

 - Wallet - local storage for private keys and saved Credentials

 ### In terms of Corda

-[Corda Platform](https://www.corda.net/index.html) provides a secure peer-to-peer network for transporting Indy entities such as Claims, Schemas, Credentials and verifying Attributes.
+[Corda Platform](https://www.corda.net/index.html) provides a secure peer-to-peer network for transporting Indy entities such as Schemas, Credentials and verifying Attributes.

-#### Terminology
+#### Corda Terminology

-- Node - a peer that hosts a Corda service or executes a CorDapps application.
+- Node - a peer that hosts a Corda service or executes a CORDAPP application.
+- X500 Name - a unique identifier by which any Corda node can be found
 - Flow - a sequence of steps involving multiple Nodes and updating the Corda ledger
 - State - data that can be transferred through the Corda network
 - Service - a.k.a.
 Node Service - a sub function of a Corda Node.
 Usually accessible through `ServiceHub`